Ken Anderson (wrestler): National Wrestling Alliance (2019)

 Anderson debuted for the National Wrestling Alliance (NWA) at their television tapings on September 30 for NWA Power, defeating enhancement talent in a tag team match alongside Colt Cabana.
 At the December 16 tapings, Anderson won an eight-man gauntlet match to replace the injured Zane Dawson in the NWA World Television Championship tournament.
 Anderson, however, was not medically cleared to compete in the tournament, therefore losing his match against Tim Storm by forfeit.

+Return to TNA (2025)

+Anderson officially returned to TNA on the September 18 episode of Impact!.
+He aligned himself with Steve Maclin in his feud with Frankie Kazarian for the International Championship.